 WIEGO's Child Care Initiative

 Child care is vital.
 Families, especially in the poorest households, rely on the earnings of informal women workers.
-A lack of quality child care contributes to gender inequalities in labour force participation rates and earnings and exacerbates high levels of poverty among women informal workers and the children in their care.
+A lack of quality public child care contributes to gender inequalities in labour force participation rates and earnings and exacerbates high levels of poverty among women informal workers and the children in their care.

 In response to the demand from informal workers’ organizations, the Social Protection Programme started the Child Care Initiative in 2014.
 Its aim is to encourage local and national governments to consider public child care as a key social protection measure that will reduce poverty and inequality.

 Since 2014, WIEGO has conducted several research studies with informal women workers and their organisations regarding their child care needs:

 - Focus group discussions examining women informal workers' access to child care in five cities across Brazil, Ghana, India, South Africa, and Thailand.
 Read the full report in English, French and Portuguese.